OpenSlides/openslides-autoupdate-service/README.md

   `9012`.
 * `AUTOUPDATE_HOST`: The device where the service starts.
 The default is am empty string which starts the service on any device.
+* `KEEP_ALIVE_DURATION`: Time in seconds how often an empty keep alive package should be send to the client.
 * `DATASTORE`: Sets the datastore service. `fake` (default) or `service`.
 * `DATASTORE_READER_HOST`: Host of the datastore reader.
 The default is `localhost`.